Offline event

 • What we expect from our players: Well versed, competitive players with solid hands-on experience in real-life play, good knowledge of etiquette, point calculation and mahjong strategy.

-BIC: CEPAFRPP444
+BIC: BTRLRO22XXX

-Purpose: WRL Rennes Aug 25
+Purpose: WRL Bucharest Nov 25

 –> If you have specific dietary options, please choose from the drop-down menu